ShuwenTan-PO/shuwentan-po.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Columbia University | Lamont-Doherty Earth Observatory
+- name: Columbia University of Lamont-Doherty Earth Observatory
   url: https://lamont.columbia.edu/

 # Short bio (displayed in user profile at end of posts)